eduardoleao052/js-pytorch/README.md

 </p>

 # PyTorch in JavaScript
-JS-Torch is a JavaScript library built from scratch to closely follow Pytorch's syntax.
+JS-Torch is a Deep Learning JavaScript library built from scratch, to closely follow PyTorch's syntax.
+It contains:
+- A fully functional __Tensor__ object, which can track gradients.
+- Deep Learning Layers.
+- Various Functions.
+- Automatic Differentiation.